Callos in Spain: A Complete Food Lover's Guide

 Clear, rich broth (not excessively greasy or murky)

-While rich, the broth shouldn't be swimming in separated grease or look unusually cloudy, which might suggest poor quality ingredients or preparation.
+While rich, the broth should not be swimming in separated grease or appear unusually cloudy, indicating quality ingredients and preparation.

 -